learn-co-curriculum/dsc-git-merge-lab/README.md

 Add and commit (with a comment) your new file.

-## Create a New Branch
+## Create and Checkout a New Branch

-Create a new branch called cubes.
+Create a new branch called cubes and switch to it.

 ## Modify the Branch